 - If you have complications from type 1 diabetes or type 2 diabetes.

 - If you have breast cancer.

-You would also be at higher risk and probably advised not to use the ring other than in exceptional circumstances if:
+You would also be at higher risk and probably advised not to use the ring other than in exceptional circumstances if the following apply:

 - High blood pressure (hypertension) which is controlled on treatment.

-- A family history of a venous thromboembolism in a first-degree relative (for example, sister, mother) aged under 45 years.
+- A family history of a venous thromboembolism in a first-degree relative (for example, sister, mother) who was aged under 45 years when it happened.